How To Handle Social Rejection

 - They have an abundance mentality.
 If one group or person turns them down, they can truly say they've got other prospects or existing friends to fall back on.

-Constructive attitudes towards rejection
+Constructive attitudes toward rejection

 People who handle rejection better also develop more healthy attitudes toward it.
 These also tend to come about as a side effect of their positive experiences.
 The typical productive attitudes are:

 - They know when someone doesn't want to talk to them or hang out it's often not a true rejection at all.
-The person was just preoccupied or had other plans, and has nothing against them as an individual.
+That person was just preoccupied or had other plans, and has nothing against them as an individual.

 - When they are rejected for real, they know it's not always a reflection on them and may be because the other person was having a bad day.